walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 ```

 The session contains typed issuer, credential-configuration, and transaction-code
 metadata for review UI.
-Authorization-code sessions expose a browser request in
+For an authorization-code offer, call
+`beginAuthorizationIssuance(session.id)` after the user accepts the reviewed
-`session.authorization`; after the callback, continue with
+offer, open the returned browser URL, and then continue with
 `continueAuthorizationIssuance`.
-Set `MobileWalletConfig.preferredLocales` to the
+Set `MobileWalletConfig.preferredLocales` to
-app's ordered BCP 47 language preferences; platform demos pass their platform
+the app's ordered BCP 47 language preferences; platform demos pass their
-locale preferences.
+platform locale preferences.

 ## Presenting credentials